Freeeedy/aura-asuna/README.md

 - [ ] Personal reminders / alarms ⏰
 - [ ] Calendar integration / schedule notifications 📅
 - [ ] Voice recognition 💡

+**Note:** This project is heavily inspired by the excellent [freeCodeCamp tutorial on YouTube](https://youtu.be/UU1WVnMk4E8?si=RFoWFriBz7M5Bx0R).
+Development is currently paused, but I plan to continue working on it when I have more time.